 This isn’t Niagra Falls or Victoria Falls, but it is a waterfall nonetheless.

-At North Clear Creek River, Colorado, we have a fifty foot drop.
+At North Clear Creek River, Colorado, we walk down a dirt path that ends at the river and a fifty foot drop.
 The river rolls to the edge of the drop, then tumbles over and smashes into the rocks and pool below.

 A mist hits my face as I lean over a fence overlooking the falls and look down into the chasm.